802 Naval Air Squadron: Seafire (1945-1948)

-The squadron lay dormant till May 1945 when reformed at Arbroath with 24 Supermarine Seafire L.IIIs.
+802 squadron lay dormant until May 1945 when it reformed at RNAS Arbroath (HMS Condor), Angus, as a single-seat fighter squadron with twelve Supermarine Seafire L Mk.IIIs and twelve F Mk.XVs.
+In August the L Mk.IIIs were replaced with twelve F Mk.XVs.
 By VJ day, the squadron had spent a short period in HMS Queen, and had been anticipated to leave for the British Pacific Fleet with 9th Carrier Air Group.
+In December the squadron disbanded at RNAS Ayr (HMS Wagtail).